octylFractal/netherfire/README.md

 There are two sections in the `mods.toml`: `mods.curseforge` and `mods.modrinth`.
 Each section contains a list of mods to include from the respective mod site.
 CurseForge mods use an `i32` project and version ID, while Modrinth mods use a `String` project and version ID.
 Do not use the slug for Modrinth mods, as it is subject to change and will introduce errors.

-Each section contains a set of mappings from an arbitrary identifier to the `project_id`, `version_id`, and optionally a `side` (either `client` or `server`).
+Each section contains a set of mappings from an arbitrary identifier to the `project_id`, `version_id`, and requirement information (`client` and `server`).
 If a mod includes bad dependency information, you can also exclude the bad dependency via `ignored_dependencies`.

 As an example, here is a `mods.toml` for a modpack that includes the Fabric API and JEI for 1.20.1 from both CurseForge